bcgov/prime-web/README.md

 ### Prerequisites

-1. yarn `npm i -g yarn`
-2. angular-cli `npm i -g @angular/cli`
+1. angular-cli `npm i -g @angular/cli`
-3. Node 6.9.x or greater
+2. Node 8.9.x or greater

 Verify angular-cli is installed by running `ng -v`.
 Since `ng -v` is dependent upon the folder it's executed in (i.e. it looks in `node_modules/`), it's fine if some of the fields show "error."